Waymo says can't avoid bike lanes because riders want to be dropped off in them

 TLDR

-• Waymo told cycling advocates that respecting bike lanes is “too high a bar” because customers expect drop-offs inside them.
+• Waymo told cycling advocates that expecting robo-taxis to stay out of bike lanes is “too high a bar” because passengers expect curbside drop-offs in them.

 Key Takeaways

-• Waymo robo-taxis now operate in London and San Francisco, routinely pulling into bike lanes for passenger pick-up and drop-off.
+• Waymo’s robo-taxis are now operating in London and San Francisco, where they routinely pull into bike lanes for passenger pick-up and drop-off.

-• The company explicitly told advocates the customer drop-off expectation overrides bike lane compliance.
+• The company told advocates the behavior is intentional: customers expect to be dropped at the curb, and that expectation overrides bike lane rules.

 Hacker News Comment Review